Bonum-taurus/museum_2-landing/README.md

 # MUSEUM-2 landing page

-This landing page describes the activities of the National Art Museum of Ukraine.
-Here is a description of events that you can visit in the near future.
-There is also a gallery of several popular paintings.
-It is possible to book tickets and subscribe to the newsletter of current events.
-The landing page also contains the address of the museum and contacts for additional information.
+The National Art Museum of Ukraine is presented in this landing page.
+Here you can see current performances and upcoming performances.
+You can also register for master classes and buy tickets.
+You can also see the latest news of the museum and subscribe to the newsletter of current information.
+There is an address and contacts of the museum.

 # [DEMO LINK](https://bonum-taurus.github.io/museum_2-landing/)